department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 prisoner of war (POW): Lowercase per the [Department of Defense military dictionary](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243).
 - **Like this:** You may be eligible for benefits as a former prisoner of war (POW).

-process (a claim): Use "review."
-Example: We'll review your disability claim.
+process (a claim): Use "review" instead when used as a verb.
+- **Like this:** We'll review your disability claim.

 Project 112/SHAD